octobercms/docs/plugin-components.md

     }

 <a name="component-assets"></a>
-## Injecting page assets with components
+## Injecting Page Assets with Components

 Components can inject assets (CSS and JavaScript files) to pages or layouts they're attached to.
 Use the controller's `addCss` and `addJs` methods to add assets to the CMS controllers.
 It could be done in the component's `onRun` method.
 Please read more details about [injecting assets in the Pages article](../cms/page#injecting-assets).
 Example: